saiarung27/Simple-react-starter/task.md

 4)Hovering over an image in the recommendations row should create an “Add” button displayed

-below the image.

-5)Clicking on the button should add the title to the “My List” row.
+below the image, Clicking on the button should add the title to the “My List” row.

 6)The list of titles in the “My List” row should be displayed at the bottom of the page.